 Mercapturic acid pathway

-Glutathione can also enter the mercapturic acid (mercapturate) pathway (see Fig. 9).
+Glutathione can also enter the mercapturic acid.
+Once formed, glutathione can follow several paths, one of them being the redox cycle (see Fig. 8).
+This cycle forms an integral part of the cell antioxidant defences and keeps a suitable redox state in tissues and cells3.
+In its reduced state, glutathione binds to reactive oxygen species, such as H2O2 and forms an oxidized version of glutathione (glutathione disulfide), with the help of glutathione peroxidase29.
+It is then transferred into the mitochondria where it is recycled to reduced glutathione again, which can re-enter the cycle30.
+Dysfunction of these enzymes has been implicated to contribute to endothelium dysfunction following vascular inflammation, giving rise to atherosclerosis31. (mercapturate) pathway (see Fig. 9).
 First, glutathione reacts with an endogenous (e.g. leukotriene) or an exogenous (e.g. many drugs) electrophile, to form R-S-Glutathione, where R is the conjugate from the electrophile12.
 Next, the compound is converted to R-S-cysteinylglycine, then R-S-cysteine, which is transferred back into the cytoplasm13.
 In the final step, R-S-cysteine is converted to R-S-N-acetylcysteine, also called a mercapturic acid or mercapturate, which is excreted in urine or bile13.
 This pathway results in a mercapturate that is more polar and water soluble than the original electrophile, making it much easier to excrete from the body13.

 Disbalances in glutathione metabolism are associated with a number of conditions, such as cancer, aging, metabolic and cardiovascular diseases14.
 Cancer cells generally have increased levels of glutathione, thus making them resistant to oxidative stress and better at metabolising anti-cancer drugs through the mercapturic acid pathway14.